 As a general rule, frogs lay their eggs in a ‘bunch’ whilst toads lay their eggs in a ‘string’.
 Frogs will lay their eggs in puddles, whilst toads prefer a permanent water source for laying.

 Tadpoles look more oval in shape and their belly is white, cream or clear.
-Toad-poles are more triangular in appearance, and their belly is usually black.
+Toad-poles are more triangular in appearance, and their belly is usually black, mottled or dark grey.

 Ornate burrowing frogs are often mistaken for toads.
 Their bodies are rounder and softer in feel than that of a toad.
 They like to burrow in soft sand or soil.
 Orate burrowing frogs have a ‘butterfly’ pattern in the centre of their back – this helps to define them from a toad.